victoraysev/ChessCommentator/ChessCommentatorJavaSource/README.md

     - Use the endpoints provided by API Gateway to interact with the backend service.

 2. **Fetch Pre-Saved Games**:
-    - Make a GET request to the appropriate API Gateway endpoint to fetch popular chess games and their commentaries.
+    - Make a GET request to the appropriate API Gateway endpoint to fetch pre-saved chess games and their commentaries.